Neutrino quantum kinetics in a core-collapse supernova: Introduction

-An open question concerns whether flavor equipartition is a general solution of the QKEs.
+An open question concerns whether flavor equipartition (i.e.~the angular and/or spectral distributions of the electron and non-electron flavors approach each other) is a general solution of the QKEs.
 While recent work seems to point in this direction~\cite{Xiong:2024tac,Xiong:2024pue,Martin:2021xyl,Zaizen:2023ihz,Zaizen:2022cik,Xiong:2023vcm,Grohs:2022fyq,Richers:2021xtf,Richers:2022bkd,Bhattacharyya:2020jpj,Bhattacharyya:2022eed,Wu:2021uvt}, the boundary conditions as well as the ELN distribution entering the solution of the QKEs could drastically affect the final flavor configuration~\cite{Cornelius:2023eop,Shalgar:2022rjj,Shalgar:2022lvv}.
 In this paper, we investigate the neutrino flavor evolution in spherical symmetry, relying on input from several post-bounce time snapshots within $1$~s of a one-dimensional hydrodynamic simulation of a core-collapse supernova with a mass of $18.6\ M_{\odot}$~\cite{SNarchive}.
-We find that, in the early accretion phase ($t_{\textrm{pb}} \lesssim 0.5$~s), flavor conversion is driven by vacuum mixing; while, in the late accretion phase ($t_{\textrm{pb}} \gtrsim 0.5$~s), equipartition between the neutrino spectral energy distributions of $\nu_e$ and $\nu_x$ as well as $\bar\nu_e$ and $\bar\nu_x$.
+We find that, in the early accretion phase ($t_{\textrm{pb}} \lesssim 0.5$~s), flavor conversion is triggered by slow collective effects; while, in the late accretion phase ($t_{\textrm{pb}} \gtrsim 0.5$~s), ELN crossings in the angular distribution lead to flavor conversion, with resulting equipartition between the neutrino spectral energy distributions of $\nu_e$ and $\nu_x$ as well as $\bar\nu_e$ and $\bar\nu_x$.
 Yet, we confirm early findings~\cite{Shalgar:2022rjj, Shalgar:2022lvv,Cornelius:2023eop} showing that flavor equipartition is not a general flavor outcome for any given unstable flavor configuration.

 This paper is organized as follows.
 Section~\ref{sec:QKE} introduces the neutrino QKEs and outlines the approach adopted to model the collision term as well as the simulation setup.
 In Sec.~\ref{sec:SNmodel}, we describe the main features of our benchmark one-dimensional supernova model, compute the neutrino angular distributions of all flavors employing a multi-energy transport scheme and illustrate as they evolve as functions of the post-bounce time.
 Our main findings are presented in Sec.~\ref{sec:results}.
 Finally, we discuss our results in Sec.~\ref{sec:discussion} and conclude in Sec.~\ref{sec:conclusions}.
+Appendix~\ref{comparison} provides a comparison between the neutrino number densities computed in this work and the ones obtained from our benchmark hydrodynamical simulation.